- Clayton Heights 188 St Physiotherapy & Sports Injury Clinic

 It is generally safe to have acupuncture, but you should let your acupuncturist know if you are pregnant because some acupuncture points should be avoided during pregnancy for safety.

 Patients who have a pacemaker should not be treated with electro-acupuncture.

 Please notify your acupuncturist if you are taking blood thinners such as Warfarin (Coumadin) or if you have hemophilia.

-Looking for Traditional Chinese Medicine Acupuncture Richmond, BC?
+Looking for Traditional Chinese Medicine Acupuncture appointment in Richmond Steveston, BC?